 Learning "how to" Identify links to the National Curriculum/EYFS Framework within independent planning Continue to develop pedagogical approaches across a range of subjects Make clear links between lessons and the subject curriculum plans Clarifying "how to" Share medium term planning with the trainee and discuss how this reflects the overarching aims of the long term planning and the 'school curriculum'.
 Continue to share pedagogy used whilst teaching specific subjects, and the reasons why this is effective.
 Demonstrate how trainees would preempt potential misconceptions and how to mitigate this.
-Building "how to" Frovide opportunities for all pupils to learn and master essential concepts, skills and principles Use resources and materials aligned with the school curriculum
+Building "how to" Provide opportunities for all pupils to learn and master essential concepts, skills and principles Work with expert colleagues to accumulate and refine powerful analogies, illustrations, examples, explanations and demonstrations Use resources and materials aligned with the school curriculum